ritza-co/handbook/docs/roles/staff-writer.md

 Apply by filling out [this form](https://forms.gle/iWTKqA6cgzKePGoL7) (note it is a generic form we use for all applications so some fields may not apply).

-Email editor@ritza.co if you have questions with 'STAFF ENGINEERING WRITER' as a subject.
+Email gareth-at-ritza-dot-co if you have questions with 'STAFF ENGINEERING WRITER' as a subject.

 [We are also hiring for several existing and future projects, so feel free to fill out the form if you’re interested in tech writing even if you’re not a perfect fit.]